Tutorial setup

 (END)

-We will primarily make use of the query_spec argument.
+We’ll primarily make use of the query_spec argument.

-We can use the python interface to write these types of queries.
+We can use the Python interface to write these types of queries.
 For example, let’s find all packages that were compiled with gcc but do not depend on mpich.
-We can do this by using custom python code and Spack database queries.
+We can do this by using custom Python code and Spack database queries.
 We will use the spack.cmd.display_specs for output to achieve the same printing functionality as the spack find command:

 >>> gcc_query_spec = Spec('%gcc')